zeroluck/docs/sources/admin-guide/deployment/rhel.md

-To perform the final configuration of the Gluu Server you need to provide some instance specific information, like the DNS hostname, and the information required to generate the certificates.
+To perform the final configuration of the Gluu Server you need to provide some instance specific information, like the DNS hostname, and the information required to generate the X.509 certificate.
 Post rpm installation, run the Gluu Server `setup.py` to complete the installation.
 For both help and the latest installation options see either [setup.py help](./setup_py.md), or run `./setup.py -h`.